 To honor this confection, and the woman whose innovative and high-quality recipes have laid the foundation for nearly 100 years of candy-making excellence, See’s Candies has sponsored National Choose Your Chocolate Day.
 The company is offering many fun, informative, and exciting ways to celebrate Mary See and her chocolate legacy.
-The quiz below will help you decide which chocolate candy matches your personality and in these difficult times, See’s will donate chocolate to worthy organizations for every quiz taken.
+The quiz below will help you decide which chocolate candy matches your personality.

 History of National Choose Your Chocolate Day

 Chocolate has been a mainstay of our diets for more than three millennia.
 The Aztecs greatly revered the cacao plant, and the drink they created from it and even considered it a gift from Quetzlacoatl, their God of wisdom.
 At the time, it was served without sugar but still was thought to have many positive health properties.
 It wasn’t until 16th century Europe that milk and sugar were combined with cocoa to make the chocolate we think of today.
 It was enjoyed throughout the royal courts of Europe for centuries, but it wasn’t until the 19th century that it was able to be made in quantities large enough for the average person to afford.